Amazon Prime Day sales rise as deep discounts tempt inflation-hit shoppers

 Rival retailers, including Walmart, Target and Best Buy, are also offering large discounts during the Prime Day week.

-"Given the momentum we are seeing from day one, we expect day two to be pretty much at this level and that should allow us to see between $12 billion and $13 billion for the two-day event," said Vivek Pandya, lead analyst, Adobe Digital Insights.
+"Given the momentum we are seeing from day one, we expect day two to be pretty much at this level and that should allow us to see between US$12 billion and US$13 billion for the two-day event," said Vivek Pandya, lead analyst, Adobe Digital Insights.

 Shoppers can find the biggest discount of 16 per cent on electronics on Wednesday.
 Apparel is discounted at 13 per cent, while toys would be 15 per cent cheaper on Amazon.